Codeception/Codeception/docs/reference/Configuration.md

 Each generated suite have its own configuration inside directory set by `paths: tests: ` configuration option in `codeception.yml`.
 Each suite configuration is named like `suitename.suite.yml`.
 It allows to enable and configure modules, and more.

-* `class_name`: name of the actor class in this suite.
+* `class_name`: name of the actor class for current suite.
-* `modules:` list of enabled modules with their configuration.
+* `modules`: list of enabled modules with their configuration.

 ```yaml
 modules: